 Note: required before taking any other workshop.
 Check dates.

-(Statement of proficiency in bash shell accepted.)
+(Statement of proficiency in bash shell accepted to attend other workshops.)

 Monday, February 11 - 9am - 4pm